How to Scale a Startup Team: Top Tips for Founders

 If your team grows too quickly and too soon, it can be a recipe for disaster.
 This has to do with the fact that startups often need more time for market and idea validation than initially expected.
 Furthermore, you must have proven traction before you expand the team, not to mention that it is common for startups to pivot their seemingly perfect plan at least once.
 In fact, at times, you may discover that some iterations, automation, or reorganization of existing resources can solve the problem without additional hires.

-Therefore, it is considered a best practice to start hiring when you have some proof that you're sturdily standing on the ground.
+Therefore, it is considered a best practice to start hiring and expanding your startup team structure when you have some proof that you're sturdily standing on the ground.
 You need clear goals and enough money to issue payrolls without breaking the bank, and be sure that this extra workforce is truly indispensable.

 Here are several reasons why the time may be right to scale a startup team: